-Here is an interesting (and satiating!) option for those who are after porridge for breakfast but are lacking proper gluten-free and ketogenic porridge recipes.
+Here is a fascinating (and satiating!) option for those who are after porridge or oatmeal for breakfast but are lacking proper gluten-free and ketogenic oatmeal recipes.
 This sweet, creamy and rich breakfast “porridge” keeps you satisfied for hours.
+(NB.
+There is a dairy-free version at the end of the post!)

 If your daily quota of carbs allows, top this porridge with berries or slices of apples or peaches.
 Berries are highly recommended because of their valuable nutrients.